LLM cost tracking (AI Foundry and in-house)

-Below is a command-line tool to fetch the costs of LLM (Large Language Model) deployments in Azure for a set of subscriptions within your directory.
+Below is a command-line tool to fetch the costs of LLM (Large Language Model) deployments in Azure AI Foundry for a set of subscriptions within your directory.

-The tool can display the total costs, per subscription, and per resource group.
+The tool generates reports that document the total costs, per subscription, and per resource (group).

 Subscriptions can be specified in a configuration file or discovered automatically.

-It simplifies cost tracking and provides insights into the expenses associated with Azure LLM services.
+It simplifies cost tracking and provides immediate insights into the (amortized) expenses associated with any Azure-based LLM services you are using.

 ## Prerequisites